vivianchengg/unsw-meme/README.md

 Here are some suggestions for extra features.
 Depending on the complexity of your features chosen, you may choose to do multiple.
 If you come up with a new idea which is not one of the suggestions, you **MUST** get approval from your tutor before **Friday 10pm** of week 10.

-1. **Deployment** - Deploy your project to the cloud.
-Specifically, you would be deploying the backend server that you wrote to the internet at a public URL.
-You still run your frontend locally using this method, which can connect to that server.

-    * Depending on how you and your team have structured your project, your current method of using data may have to be rethought.
-Deploying to cloud and developing locally require two different mindsets and you and your team may find that you held some assumptions that are valid when developing locally but do not hold when being hosted on the cloud.

-    * If you choose this feature, you need to add the URL of your deployed backend inside of `extra.md`.

-    * We have written a guide you can optionally follow to deploy your project using a free cloud provider <a href="https://www.alwaysdata.com/en/">AlwaysData</a>.
-[Click here to view the guide](docs/DEPLOY.md).

-    * If you're aiming for high marks in this section, we recommend choosing a second bonus feature to do in addition to deployment.

-2. **New Features** - Implement one or more of the features you have elicited in your Requirements & Design document from iteration 3.
+1. **New Features** - Implement one or more of the features you have elicited in your Requirements & Design document from iteration 3.

-3. Frontend - **Hangman on Frontend**
+2. Frontend - **Hangman on Frontend**

     * After a game of Hangman has been started, any user in the channel can type "/guess X" where X is an individual letter.
 If that letter is contained in the word or phrase they're trying to guess, the app should indicate where it occurs.
 If it does not occur, more of the hangman is drawn.